Bluff Cove air attacks: Aftermath

 A total of 56 British servicemen were killed, and 150 wounded.
 The incident marked the greatest loss of life among British forces in the Falklands War, and accounted for one-fifth of British fatalities in the entire conflict.
-Sir Galahad was damaged beyond repair and scuttled with torpedoes by submarine HMS Onyx on 21 June; but her sister ship survived to be re-built post-war.
+Sir Galahad was damaged beyond repair and scuttled with torpedoes by submarine HMS Onyx on 21 June.
 American author Robert Bolia blames the disaster on the use of large LST ships instead of LCUs and other small vessels.

 BBC television cameras recorded images of Royal Navy helicopters hovering in thick smoke to winch survivors from the burning landing ships.
-These images were seen around the world.
+Peter Owen Edmunds, a platoon commander in the Welsh Guards, who survived the attack, later described the psychological impact, saying that having endured this experience he could face "most of what life could throw" with "some equanimity".

 General Mario Menendez, commander of Argentine forces on the islands, was told that hundreds of men had been killed.
 He expected a drop in British morale and their advance to slacken.
 Instead, the attacks delayed the scheduled British advance on Port Stanley by just two days, and Argentine forces on the islands surrendered six days after the incident.

 According to Brigadier Julian Thompson "[5 Brigade] actually hadn't seen the Argentine Air Force work, because for the five days they'd been there, the bad weather had kept the Argentine Air Force away; so they hadn't seen how deadly those guys could be.
 I can tell you, if I'd have been on board that ship I would have swum ashore rather than stay there."

 Among the wounded was Simon Weston, who later featured in a BBC documentary about the treatment for his 25% third degree burns.
 Weston endured 75 operations in 22 years.
 In a subsequent documentary, filmed in Argentina, he met the pilot who bombed his ship, Carlos Cachón, who was by then retired with the rank of captain.
 They have since become friends.
 Cachón was born near Balcarce and raised in Mar del Plata, where he currently lives.
 He is the chief of the security staff in the local offices of the Bank of the Argentine Nation.
 Cachón was awarded the honorific title of "Illustrious Citizen" by the city council of Mar del Plata on 25 February 2010.

 Mike Rose has described the official investigation as a whitewash.
 In the TV documentary Falklands War: The Untold Story he says "the board of inquiry into the loss of the Tristram and the Galahad turned out to have been a complete whitewash, by saying it was necessary to open up a southern flank.
 Actually the opposite is true by 180 degrees.
 But that remains in the public record today."

 A memorial for the British servicemen killed in the attack was erected at Fitzroy, along with a separate memorial to the ships' crew who lost their lives.